google/filament/libs/matdbg/README.md

 1. [Screenshot](#screenshot)
 1. [Material Chunks](#material-chunks)

+## Capabilities

+matdbg is a library and web application that enables debugging and live-editing of Filament shaders.
+At the time of this writing, the following capabilities are supported.

+- OpenGL: Editing GLSL
+- Metal: Editing MSL
+- Vulkan: Editing transpiled GLSL, displaying disassembled SPIR-V

+Note that a given material can be built with multiple backends, even though only one backend is active in a particular session.
+For example, if the current app is using Vulkan, it is still possible to inspect the Metal shaders, as long as the material has been built with Metal support included.

 ## Setup for Desktop

+When using the easy build script, include the `-d` argument.
+For example:

+    ./build.sh -fd debug gltf_viewer

+The `d` enables a CMake option called FILAMENT_ENABLE_MATDBG and the `f` ensures that CMake gets re-run so that the option is honored.

-First set an environment variable as follows.
+Next, set an environment variable as follows.
 In Windows, use `set` instead of `export`.

     export FILAMENT_MATDBG_PORT=8080